Regimentarz

 A Regimentarz (from Latin: regimentum) was a military commander in Poland, since the 16th century, of an army group or a substitute of a Hetman.
-He was nominated by the King of Poland or the Sejm.
+They were nominated by the King of Poland or the Sejm.

 In the 17th century a Regimentarz was also the commander of Pospolite ruszenie in cases where a castellan or a voivode could not command personally.

-Regimentarz generalny was the commander of Confederations.
+Regimentarz generalny (General) were the commanders of Confederations.